 We’re growing fast and our revenue is doubling almost every year.

 Demand for global trade is rising quickly, which means the need for better supply chain logistics is more important now than ever.
 Our business revenue consistently doubles almost every year.
 As a result, we’ve expanded our Makers Team to Shenzhen, Shanghai, and Amsterdam.
 We also opened offices in Vancouver and Copenhagen, bringing us to 14 locations and growing!

-When you join Flexport, you ship code on your first day.
-You build our product and design flexible, high-quality solutions.
-To help you understand the broad scope of our mission, you will participate in a week-long crash course on the fundamentals of global trade.
-Your onboarding class will be flying in from offices around the world, and will consist of people from operations, sales, marketing, product, design and more.
-This will be a great opportunity to tap into the cross-functional knowledge of your starting cohort!
+The volume we’re shipping has increased at such a pace that we purchased warehouses in Hong Kong, Los Angeles, and Shenzhen.
+We achieved this growth with 240+ engineers across five cities and three countries, something we attribute to a carefully designed product cycle that syncs strategically with the business.
+When you join Flexport, you’ll ship code on your first day.
+You’ll play a key role in building our product and designing flexible, high-quality solutions.
+To help understand the broad scope of our mission, all new hires participate in a week-long crash course on the fundamentals of global trade.
+Your onboarding class will consist of people from operations, sales, marketing, product, design and more.
+It’s a great opportunity to tap into the cross-functional knowledge of your starting cohort!

 Your best work happens when you are refreshed, so we play the long game.